KsarKev/draggable_button_panel/README.md

 ```

 ## Integration Tips
-- If you want to maintain the position between frequent rebuilds, use a `GlobalKey<DraggableButtonPanelState>` to read/write `top`/`left` from the current state.
+- If you want to maintain the position between frequent rebuilds, use a `GlobalKey<DraggableButtonPanelState>` to read/write the `panelPosition` from the current state (or call `setPanelPosition`).
 - The visual width of the panel is fixed (based on the max width of the options) to avoid shifts when a row expands; only the clicked row is animated.
 - The rounded corners adjust automatically according to the docking side.